Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Classification with Side Information

-A direct consequence of the asymptotic characterization of the upper bound to the misclassification probability in (\ref{eq:BhattM1union}) is access to conditions on the number of features $m_1$ and $m_2$ that are both necessary and sufficient to drive the upper bound to the misclassification probability to zero when $\sigma^2 \to 0$, that is, in order to achieve the phase transition of the upper bound to the misclassification probability, and hence a condition on the number of features $m_1$ and $m_2$ that is sufficient to drive the true misclassification probability to zero when $\sigma^2 \to 0$.
+A direct consequence of the asymptotic characterization of the upper bound to the misclassification probability in (\ref{eq:BhattM1union}) is access to conditions on the number of features $m_1$ and $m_2$ that are both necessary and sufficient to drive the upper bound to the misclassification probability to zero when $\sigma^2 \to 0$, and hence a condition on the number of features $m_1$ and $m_2$ that is sufficient to drive the true misclassification probability to zero when $\sigma^2 \to 0$.

 \begin{corollary}

 Consider the model in (\ref{eq:sys1}) and (\ref{eq:sys2}), where the input signal $\mathbf{x}_1$ is drawn according to the class-conditioned distribution (\ref{eq:x1c1}), the side information $\mathbf{x}_2$ is drawn according to the class-conditioned distribution (\ref{eq:x2c2}), and the class-conditioned joint distribution of $\mathbf{x}_1$ and $\mathbf{x}_2$ is given by (\ref{eq:JointG}) with $\boldsymbol{\mu}_{\mathbf{x}}^{(ik)}=\mathbf{0}, \forall (i,k)$.